Ju5t1nL3/Graphing-Calculator/README.md

 # Graphing Calculator

 This calculator can both graph equations and solves equations.
+If you would like to use the program, simply download the program and pip install matplotlib and numpy, then run the program!

 ## Graphing